Data backup and storage networking basics: Why back up network hardware?

 If you have a small network, then you might be able to answer these questions with relative ease.
 In larger organizations, it would be very difficult for a single person to memorize all of the router and firewall configurations.
 Without a backup and/or adequate documentation, it would take a lot of time and effort to manually reconfigure such a device.

-How to back up network
+How to back up network hardware devices

 It is obviously important to back up network hardware devices, but how should you do it?
 Given the nature of network hardware devices, including them in your nightly tape backups is probably going to be impossible.
 That's OK, because device configurations are typically fairly static, so frequent backups aren't important so long as you have a reliable backup of your most recent configuration.